i92run/APT/README.md

 ## Training

-To train the model(s) in the paper, run this command:
+To train our APT in the paper, run this command:

 ```train
 python train.py --data_path {data.pickle}